NVIDIAGameWorks/RayTracingDenoiser/README.md

-# NVIDIA Real-time (Ray tracing) Denoiser v1.10.0
+# NVIDIA Real-time (Ray tracing) Denoiser v1.14.1

 ## QUICK START GUIDE

-NVIDIA Ray Tracing Denoiser (NRD) is a spatio-temporal API agnostic denoising library.
+NVIDIA Real-Time Denoisers (NRD) is a spatio-temporal API agnostic denoising library.
 The library has been designed to work with low rpp (ray per pixel) signals (1 rpp and 0.5 rpp).
 NRD is a fast solution that slightly depends on input signals and environment conditions.
 NRD currently supports denoising of 3 signal types:
 * Diffuse (with embedded ambient occlusion - AO)
 * Specular or reflections (with embedded specular occlusion - SO)
 * Shadows from an infinite light source (sun shadows)

 These signals can be denoised using the following denoisers:
-* NRD_DIFFUSE - diffuse denoiser
-* NRD_SPECULAR - specular denoiser
-* NRD_DIFFUSE_SPECULAR - combined version of DIFFUSE and SPECULAR (faster)
-* NRD_SHADOW - opaque shadow denoiser
+* REBLUR - recurrent blur based denoiser
-* NRD_TRANSLUCENT_SHADOW - translucent shadow denoiser
+* SIGMA - shadow-only denoiser
-* RELAX (experimental) - diffuse and specular combined denoiser, has been designed for RTXDI (RTX Direct Illumination)
+* RELAX - SVGF based denoiser using clamping to fast history to minimize temporal lag, has been designed for RTXDI (RTX Direct Illumination)
 * SVGF - baseline denoiser (mostly for comparison and academic needs)

 NRD is distributed as source as well with a “ready-to-use” library (if used in a precompiled form).